csecht/opencv-contour-utility/README.md

 # Project: opencv-contour-util
 A set of Python utilities to easily explore OpenCV parameters involved in drawing contours for object detection.
 A variety of parameter values can be adjusted with OpenCV trackbars (see figures below).
 Live image updates are displayed in multiple windows for each processing step leading to object detection and sizing.

+A utility is also provided to explore parameters for automatic histogram equalization.

 All processing steps are conducted on grayscale representations of the input file.
 A text file of selected settings and the resulting image file of sized contours overlaid on the original color or monochrome image can be saved.
 Image file samples are provided in the `images` folder.

 <sub>Project inspired by code from Adrian Rosebrock:
 https://pyimagesearch.com/2016/03/28/measuring-size-of-objects-in-an-image-with-opencv/